Vicksburg, Michigan

-Vicksburg is a village in Kalamazoo County in the U.S. state of Michigan.
+Vicksburg is a village in Kalamazoo County, Michigan, United States.
 The population was 3,706 at the 2020 census.
 The west part of the village is in Schoolcraft Township and the east part is in Brady Township.

 History

 John Vickers, the town's namesake, settled in the area in 1831.
 It was incorporated as a village of the state in 1871.
 A Michigan Registered Historic Site plaque reads:

 VICKERS' MILL: In 1831, John Vickers built a brush dam over the eight-foot waterfall on Portage Creek and erected a log grist mill.
 The mill is believed to have been the first mill in Kalamazoo County.
 The dam created a pond that supplied water power to the mill and formed the sizeable Sunset Lake, around which pioneers built homes and set up businesses.
 Vickers died in 1842.
 On October 18, 1871, the village was incorporated as Brady, but one day later, a petition passed to rename it Vicksburg.